Saamy: Plot

-Present: After learning this, Bhuvana reconciles with Saamy, and after much coercion, Srinivasan agrees to their engagement.
+After learning this, Bhuvana reconciles with Saamy, and after much coercion, Srinivasan agrees to their engagement.
 The ruling party calls for a day strike in the state, and Perumal is to handle the responsibility of Tirunelveli on the eve of Pongal.
 The retail vendors plead with Saamy to protect the Pongal festival is a very important sales time.
 Saamy takes steps to maintain law and order and manages to halt the strike, which enrages Perumal.
 Perumal tells his henchmen to attack the market on the day of Saamy and Bhuvana's marriage since all the cops will be attending the wedding.
 Saamy witnesses the brutality of Perumal's men and this incident begins their enmity.

 Saamy receives his transfer order to Dindigul with a week of duty remaining in the city.
 Saamy challenges to close Perumal's empire and finish him in that week, which he succeeds by using various enforcement tactics.
-Saamy arrests the main accomplices of Perumal and imprisons them for 15 15-day period.
+Saamy arrests the main accomplices of Perumal and imprisons them for a 15-day period.
 Saamy covertly kills Perumal's main enforcers in a riot caused by him during a procession.
 Saamy advises Bhuvana to leave for Pazhani.
-After listening to Perumal's phone calls in the evening, Sammy realizes that Perumal has planned to bomb somewhere.
+After listening to Perumal's phone calls in the evening, Sammy realises that Perumal has planned to bomb somewhere.
 Saamy meets with Perumal's henchman, whom he spared in the rally shooting, and convinces the henchman to turn approver.
 Saamy finds that the bomb is to be detonated in his house.

 Unknown to Saamy, Chokkalingam has arrived at his house from Pazhani.
-Despite Saamy's attempts to warn Chokalingam, the bomb detonates and Chokalingam is killed.
+Despite Saamy's attempts to warn Chokkalingam, the bomb detonates, killing Chokkalingam.
 The bomb maker and Perumal's henchman provide statements to the DC and Saamy is provided an arrest warrant against Perumal.
 Despite hurdles by the authorities and ministers to stop the arrest, Saamy leaves to arrest Perumal.
 On the final day eve, Saamy provides news to the media that Perumal has absconded and the cops are searching for him.
 Saamy routes Perumal to his sand quarry.
 After a brief fight, Perumal surrenders to Saamy and scoffs at him.
 Saamy refuses and kills Perumal with his illicit revolver, where he burns his corpse in a brick kiln to keep Perumal's death a secret.
 In the aftermath, Saamy performs Chokkalingam's rites.